|Amount in $M|

-The goal of CIDA's program in Nepal is to stimulate sustainable economic growth.
+The goal of Canada's international development program in Nepal is to stimulate sustainable economic growth.

-CIDA's focus is on community-led rural development, including the promotion of local entrepreneurs.
-In particular, CIDA, through support to the Local Government and Community Development Program (LGCDP), will help Nepal build roads, develop irrigation systems, and support rural electrification to ensure communities have the necessary infrastructure for economic development and growth to take root.
+Canada supports efforts to strengthen community-led rural development, including the promotion of local entrepreneurs.
+In particular, Canada, through support to the Local Government and Community Development Program (LGCDP), will help Nepal build roads, develop irrigation systems, and support rural electrification to ensure communities have the necessary infrastructure for economic development and growth to take root.

 Nepal adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 The Government of Nepal's 2009 foreign aid policy (PDF, 219 KB, 23 pages) explicitly endorses the aid effectiveness principles of country ownership, alignment and harmonization.